Control over Skies: Survivability, Coverage, and Mobility Laws for Hierarchical Aerial Base Stations: Performance Evaluation

-With more UAVs assigned to accurate locations, the probability of handling the users also increases.
+The proposed approach is tested for accuracy in allocating Tier-2 ABSs w.r.t.
+Tier-1 ABSs to their respective zones using location optimization of Voronoi, as shown in Fig.~\ref{g1}.
+The results show that the proposed approach can allocate Tier-2 ABSs with accuracy varying between 90\% and 40\% depending on the arrival rate of service requests and iterations as well as the available number of Tier-1 ABSs.
+After maximum iterations and with more users ($\lambda=10$), the upper limit for accuracy is 80\%, which is 10\% lower than the case of lesser users ($\lambda=5$).
+Fig.~\ref{g2} shows the cumulative probability curve with upper and lower bounds for a maximum number of users handled by accurately allocated Tier-1 ABSs.
+With more ABSs assigned to accurate locations, the probability of handling the users also increases.
 To showcase the performance, the results are evaluated for handling the users after the first iteration.
-Fig.~\ref{g3} shows that the scenarios with maximum UAVs allocated accurately in the first iteration provide better coverage.
+Fig.~\ref{g3} shows that the scenarios with maximum ABSs allocated accurately in the first iteration provide better coverage.
 Network with $\lambda=5$ provides 83.9\% and 84.9\% better coverage than the networks with $\lambda=8$ and $\lambda=10$, respectively.
-Finally, the results are recorded for the likelihood of accurately moving and placing UAVs in respective zones.
-The results in Fig.~\ref{g4} show that the proposed approach is capable of maximizing the likelihood of maximum coverage after fewer iterations.
-Furthermore, the proposed approach is compared with popular algorithms like Hill Myna and Desert Sparrow Optimization (HMADSO)~\cite{Sharma2018} and two versions of Particle Swarm Optimization (PSO)~\cite{eberhart2001swarm} algorithms as shown in Fig.~\ref{g5}.
-The proposed approach with direct facilitation from the centroid-Voronoi constellations shows 35.7\%, 91.8\%, 88.3\% better convergence in terms of the number of iterations required to accurately map the UAVs in comparison with HMADSO, PSO, and PSO-V, respectively.
-Here, PSO is operated by using similar centroid-user modeling (Poisson process) as used by the proposed approach, whereas V-PSO is the vector-PSO, which is operated with velocity-distance variation for global positioning.
+Finally, the results are recorded for the likelihood of accurately moving and placing ABSs in respective zones.
+The results in Fig.~\ref{g4} show that the proposed approach can maximize the likelihood of maximum coverage after fewer iterations.
+Furthermore, the proposed approach is compared with popular algorithms like Hill Myna and Desert Sparrow Optimization (HMADSO)~\cite{Sharma2018} and two versions of Particle Swarm Optimization (PSO)~\cite{eberhart2001swarm} algorithms as shown in Fig.~\ref{fig_g6}.
+The proposed approach with direct facilitation from the centroid-Voronoi constellations shows 35.7\%, 91.8\%, 88.3\% better convergence in terms of the number of iterations required to accurately map the ABSs in comparison with HMADSO, PSO, and PSO-V, respectively.
+Here, PSO is operated by using similar centroid-user modelling (Poisson process) as used by the proposed approach, whereas V-PSO is the vector-PSO, which is operated with a velocity-distance variation for global positioning.
 These results suggest the high convergence of the proposed approach towards an optimal solution.
-Moreover, these results are evidence that it is desirable to consider survivability, coverage and mobility laws, irrespective of their mechanisms while using UAVs in multiple tiers in association with general TCN.